 You don't have to join a league to enjoy the field.

 Pickup games are available for anyone unable to commit to a league.
 A Meetup page keeps track of specific times and events.
 You can also follow the nonprofit on Twitter, Instagram and Facebook for photos, events and up-to-date schedules.
 There is a donation fee to play in adult pickup matches.

-After just a few months, the field has won some bragging rights.
+After less than two years, the field has won some bragging rights.